|A web site for $5 a month?|

 How can they sell you a slice of their server farm and bandwidth not to mention support, backup and other services?
 What is even more amazing is that they often state that you can use as much bandwidth as you like - no cap, no throttling, really unlimited bandwith.Most ISPs can't match this sort of deal for ten times the price.

 The answers to these questions and the resolution of the anomaly should be obvious to you if you think about it for a moment.
 The simple answer is that they are selling the average website owner virtually nothing.
 The slice of the server farm and bandwidth that $5 per month is buying is next to nothing - these are web servers sliced as thinly as they can go.
+So, it is no wonder you can get cheap VPS hosting for a very affordable price.

 Notice that I'm not suggesting that there is anything dishonest in what the hosting services are providing.
 Far from it.
 They fill a need and service a demand that is real and they do it at a sensible price and provide a potential spawning ground for really good ideas created by amateurs who can't afford to invest more.
 What is interesting is what their business model is saying about the average website - and this is realistic.